-Thailand is generally a relatively safe and easy place for travelling alone.
-It is a hugely popular backpacking destination, making it easy to meet other travellers when on the road.
+Travelling alone in Thailand is relatively safe and is an easy country for solo travellers to navigate.
+It is a hugely popular backpacking destination so you are unlikely to be travelling solo in Thailand for long as it is easy to meet other travellers when on the road.

-As with most places in the world, travellers should avoid deserted areas, especially at night, be careful with expensive possessions, ensure locks work well on rooms and safety deposit boxes, avoid getting drunk when alone, and be cautious of strangers.
+When travelling alone in Thailand, as with most places in the world, you should avoid deserted areas, especially at night, be careful with expensive possessions, ensure locks work well on rooms and safety deposit boxes, avoid getting drunk when alone, and be cautious of strangers.

 English is generally well spoken in busy tourist areas, though language barriers can present a problem when going away from the tried and trodden path.
 Thai people will, however, typically try to assist when possible.